Doxxing Can Ruin Your life. Here’s How (You Can Avoid It)

 Just how much info does Google have on you?
 Check out your Google History by typing https://myactivity.google.com/myactivity in your browser when logged in to a Google account.
 Google knows your location as well – you can find your personal Google map with all the places you visited at the https://www.google.com/maps/timeline URL.

-Moreover, secure any account you have with Google by following the rules outline in the ultimate cybersecurity guide.
+Moreover, secure any account you have with Google by following the rules outlined in the ultimate cybersecurity guide.
 Make sure you follow the password security best practices.
 Lastly, don’t reveal too much about yourself when using your smartphone.
 You need to check your app permissions and follow close the smartphone security guide.

 You can also check out DeleteMe, a service that removes your personal data from the Internet.